 3. Accent Wall

-We had to redrywall that wall [if you follow me on snapchat you knew it was a nightmare] because of our home’s foundation issues.
-We went and picked a gray, and when we painted the wall it dried more the tone of my wedding dress.
+We had to re-drywall that wall [if you follow me on snapchat you knew it was a nightmare] because our home needs foundation repair and concrete leveling services with the help of an expert foundation repair contractor.
+After the contractor was finished, we went and picked a gray, and when we painted the wall it dried more the tone of my wedding dress.
 I was worried and asked Paul if he wanted to change it and he laughed and said no. He liked that the color made our house a little warmer and I agree.
 I think had it dried truly gray it would have looked a bit cold.
 Painting a small accent wall or even hallway of your home can take an hour and a quart of paint!
 [Get the Behr 1 coat paint and prime!]
 Or, if you have a bigger budget try wallpaper!
 My friend wallpapered here powder room and it was the nicest little update that didn’t take too long!
 Our paint is Behr Rock Crystal.

 4. New Lighting